 Strength training provides health benefits beyond those of regular exercise.
-Lifting weights develops muscle and bone mass, tone and strength.
+Lifting weights develops muscle, bone mass and strength.
 It also burns calories and helps with weight management.
-Weight lifting can help to reverse the decline in muscle and bone mass people naturally experience with age.
-However, incorrect use, sudden overuse or repetitive use of weights can cause sports injuries, including a pinched nerve or nerve damage, while lifting weights.
+Weight lifting can help to reverse the decline in muscle and bone mass naturally experienced with age.

 About Nerve Injury and Damage

 You can sustain a pinched nerve when excess pressure or compression from bone, cartilage, muscles or tendons is placed on a nerve, according to Mayo Clinic.
 For example, a herniated spinal disk can compress a nerve root, causing a pinched nerve.